Home

 How do you process paychecks?

-Processing paychecks accurately, effectively, and on-time isn’t just a legal requirement, it’s also essential for keeping employees happy.
+Processing paychecks accurately, effectively, and on time isn’t just a legal requirement, it’s also essential for keeping employees happy.
 Nothing makes employees feel more quickly disconnected from their employer’s leadership than late paychecks, incorrect payments, and other issues.
-Salaries, hourly wages, owed overtime payment, and bonuses should all be verified and included in paychecks where necessary.
-Meanwhile, necessary tax deductions should be included in paychecks to avoid getting a company (and employees) in hot water with the IRS.
+Companies should verify and include salaries, hourly wages, overtime payments, bonuses, and necessary tax deductions in paychecks where necessary.
+This helps the company avoid getting in hot water with the IRS.

 How do you handle payroll taxes?

 Generally, many companies have a specific role that oversees payroll management—fittingly, the position is usually called the Payroll Manager.
-Payroll managers are in charge of determining tax deductions and other elements of payroll— including the completing of forms that document payroll taxes and filing W-2s for each employee.
+Payroll managers are in charge of determining tax deductions and other elements of payroll, including completing forms to document payroll taxes and filing W-2s for each employee.
 Juggling required documents, filing deadlines, and more requires an organized and focused skillset, making payroll tax managers a valuable addition to a business.

 Is payroll part of HR or accounting?

 Payroll typically falls under human resources, since it deals with employee compensation.
-However, because it’s essentially an accounting function, some companies may place payroll within their finance or accounting division.
+However, because it’s essentially an accounting function, some companies place payroll within the finance or accounting division.

 BILL and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on, for tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 BILL assumes no responsibility for any inaccuracies or inconsistencies in the content.
 While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, BILL is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
 In no event shall BILL, its affiliates or parent company, or the directors, officers, agents or employees thereof, be liable to you or anyone else for any decision made or action taken in reliance on the information in this site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Certain links in this site connect to other websites maintained by third parties over whom BILL has no control.
 BILL makes no representations as to the accuracy or any other aspect of information contained in other websites.